THE HISTORICAL 7TH SEAL

 2) The rebuilding of Jerusalem as a Gentile Roman city in the second century, and the subsequent Second Jewish Revolt a.k.a the Bar Kokhba War

 (Jerusalem was at this time renamed Aelia Capitolina.
-Israel was called Syria Palaestina)
+Israel became Syria Palaestina)

 3) The "Christianisation" of Jerusalem, begun by Constantine in the fourth century